nprasad2077/nbaStats/README.md

 ## Introduction

 This documentation provides the necessary information to use the NBA Stats API.
 These APIs provide access to NBA season and playoff totals, advanced statistics, shot chart data, and more.
+Stats are referenced from [basketball-reference.com](https://www.basketball-reference.com/)

 ---